Ship live translations

 2500 |

-Milliseconds to buffer VAD commits before flushing for translation; merges sentence fragments. |
+Milliseconds to buffer VAD commits before translating, merging short fragments into longer chunks for efficiency. |

 stability_timeout_ms |

-Milliseconds to wait for stable partial text before dispatching if VAD doesn’t fire. |
+Milliseconds to wait for stable partial text before dispatching to translation when partial remains unchanged. |

 tts_segment_pause_ms |